World Humanitarian Day

 How World Humanitarian Day is Observed

-Many organizations host events and distribute material with information about humanitarian work to make the public aware of the many crises happening around the globe and those risking their lives making a difference.
+Many organizations host events and distribute material with information about humanitarian work to make the public aware of the many crises happening around the globe and those risking their lives to make a difference.

-As with most UN special days, World Humanitarian Day has a different theme for every year.
+As with most UN special days, World Humanitarian Day has a different theme every year.
 In 2011 the theme was People Helping People, and it encouraged everyone to take part in aid work.
 The 2012 theme was I Was Here, and inspired people to do something good for others.
 That particular campaign was helped by singer Beyonce, who made a music video for the theme, with the same name.
-The 2021 campaign was on the threat of climate change, focussing especially on the growing risks faced by the poor and vulnerable.

 If you'd like to get more involved with humanitarian work there's no need to travel across the world to do so.
 Many people start by helping those in need in their own community.
 You can also show your support by donating to the international organizations that are doing the work in affected countries.
 The United Nations website is a great resource for those who want to help.